MartinDupont/SchafkopfBot/README.md

 ## Rules of Schafkopf

 Schafkopf is a deterministic, imperfect-infromation, multiplayer game for exacly four players.
+It is a trick-taking card game, and is closely related to the game Skat.

 Schafkopf is hard to learn, and there are many resources online detailing the rules of the game, although few are in English.
 The following sites should be useful: